Danielku15/SlickGrid-wiki/Getting-Started.md

         }
     ];

-As it is passed passed by reference to the `Slick.Grid()` method, you can add, remove and sort its data objects without having to pass them again, but just refreshing SlickGrid's data model and view:
+As it is passed passed by reference to the `Slick.Grid()` method, you can add and remove data objects to it without having to pass them again, but just refreshing SlickGrid's data model and view:

     slickgrid.updateRowCount();
     slickgrid.render();

 The only exception to this is when deleting or replacing all data objects from `rows`:

-    slickgrid.setData(rows); // Either a completely different array from the previously stored, or an empty array. slickgrid.updateRowCount();
+    slickgrid.setData(rows); // A different, empty or sorted array. slickgrid.updateRowCount();
     slickgrid.render();

+DataView prevents having to modify the data for sorting and filtering purposes.

 **Columns**

-`columns` is an array of objects, each being a column in the model, having at least the following fields:
+`columns` is an array of objects, having at least the following fields:

 * _name_ - The name to be displayed in the view.
 * _field_ - The field name used in the data row objects.
 * _id_ - An unique identifier for each column in the model, allowing to set more than one column reading the same field.

+The other fields that can be included are:

+        resizable
+        sortable
+        minWidth
+        rerenderOnResize
+        headerCssClass

 Example: